iguilhermegr/iguilhermegr/README.md

 <h2>🤔 About</h2>
 <h4>
 I met HTML on December 13, 2019 through Hcode and <a href="https://github.com/joaohcrangel">@joaohrangel</a> recommendation for this wonderful course.
-Since then I've been looking to learn more and more about front-end so that in the near future I can specialize and work with it! ・Currently focused on the Complete JavaScript Course with 6 Real Projects from <a href="https://github.com/hcodebr" alt="Hcode Treinamentos">@hcodebr</a> and with what I'm learning I'm taking notes and bringing the explanations in an index.js accompanied by a summary in index.html so that others, both those who take the course take the best advantage and can be helped with my notes; or also those who are just learning JavaScript, take the best advantage 😄.
-This project I'm talking about is <b>open-source here on GitHub</b> <a href="https://github.com/guilhersribeiro/Hcode-Curso-JavaScript">Click Here</a> to find out.
+Since then I've been looking to learn more and more about front-end so that in the near future I can specialize and work with it! ・Currently focused on the Complete JavaScript Course with 6 Real Projects from <a href="https://github.com/hcodebr" alt="Hcode Treinamentos">@hcodebr</a> and with what Im learning Im taking notes and bringing the explanations in an index.js accompanied by a summary in index.html so that others, both those who take the course take the best advantage and can be helped with my notes; or also those who are just learning JavaScript, take the best advantage 😄.
 </h4>

 <div align="center">